medismaini/PROJECTS/README.md

-# Demo App for working with Ethereum from JS
+# Demo of Cryptocurrency Wallet working with Ethereum from JS

 That's a sample application to demonstrate working with Ethereum from js using web3.js and ethereumjs-tx.